 The key thing to acknowledge with cooling a home is the return ducts.
 If you have a cold basement, that’s usually because there’s no return air vent down there.
 And if your upstairs is too hot this is almost always because there’s deficient return ductwork on the top floor.
 This is very common in Denver because older homes weren’t built with air conditioning in mind.

 You see, most homes only have one thermostat on the main level.
 But the thermostat doesn’t know how hot it is upstairs, and it will only order as many air changes as the main level needs.

 Does Closing Vents Help Even Out Temperatures in a Home?

 In the winter, you may be tempted to close vents to put more heat into certain rooms.
-But in furnaces you have to be a lot more careful about causing air restrictions than you do with air conditioners.
+But in furnaces, you have to be a lot more careful about causing air restrictions than you do with air conditioners.
 What you’re doing when you’re closing vents is preventing the air from moving.
-Which is actually like simulating a dirty filter, because closing the vents slows the air way down.
+This is actually like simulating a dirty filter because closing the vents slows the air way down.

 Furnaces are engineered to move very specific Cubic Feet Per Minute (CFM) of air, across a heat exchanger, that’s firing at a very specific BTU level.
 Once you cause that air restriction, it’s not moving enough air and it can overheat.
 This is referred to as ‘going out on a limit’.
 You just don’t want to do this.

 The bottom line is the more air circulating through the house, the better.
 It’s best to keep all your vents open, but if you want to close them in the summer that’s ok, just remember to reopen them when you start using the furnace.

 Here’s a better tactic . . .